 What does IVF cost in Arizona?

-On average, you can expect IVF to cost around $12,000.
+At Arizona Center for Reproductive Endocrinology and Infertility you can expect one IVF procedure to cost $5,900.
 Keep in mind that prices will vary from clinic to clinic and depending on your insurance coverage.
-At Arizona Center For Reproductive Endocrinology & Infertility in Tucson, AZ, you can speak with a financial consultant to discuss treatment costs.
+At Arizona Center For Reproductive Endocrinology and Infertility in Tucson, AZ, you can speak with a financial consultant to discuss treatment costs.
 We will work with you to come up with an affordable plan.
+In fact, we think our pricing is competitive considering the other clinics in the surrounding area, and the fact that Dr. Gelety’s track record of success is superior to other infertility specialists.
+We’re one of the few fertility clinics in Arizona that report their results to SART.